Myuuiii/JishoBot/README.md

 ## Commands

 ### `j! [term]`
 Try to retrieve the definition for the given term.
 This can be a word or a single character.
-When a phrase is supplied it will try to use the first word in the prase.
+When a phrase is supplied it will try to use the first word in the phrase.

 ### `j!about`
 Shows some information about the project.